-Congrastingly, other previous work (Müller et al., 2012; Müller et al., 2010b; McConnell et al., 2008) has found relative disagreement between aircraft and AERONET size distribution retrievals for dust, finding that AERONET retrievals significantly undersize dust.
-In some of these cases detailed radiative closure has been achieved, validating OPC observations when a reasonable coarse mode was sampled, both for dust (Osborne et al., 2011; Müller et al., 2010b; Müller et al., 2010a) and for volcanic ash (Turnbull et al., 2012; Newman et al., 2012).
-Thus despite the contrasting conclusions concerning AERONET size distributions, it is important to repeat these closure flights in dusty environments.
+Contrastingly, other previous work (Müller et al., 2012, 2010b; McConnell et al., 2008) has found relative disagreement between aircraft and AERONET size distribution retrievals for dust, finding that AERONET retrievals significantly undersize dust.
+In some of these cases detailed radiative closure has been achieved, validating OPC observations when a reasonable coarse mode was sampled, both for dust (Osborne et al., 2011; Müller et al., 2010b, a) and for volcanic ash (Turnbull et al., 2012; Newman et al., 2012).
+Thus, despite the contrasting conclusions concerning AERONET size distributions, it is important to repeat these closure flights in dusty environments.

 Additionally, AERONET size distribution retrievals are subject to their own set of limitations and associated errors.
-Firstly, maximum diameter extends only to 30 μ m and the tails of the size distributions are constrained to very small values (Hashimoto et al., 2012), and encounter large errors (Dubovik and King, 2000) which are dependent on the particle size.
-As noted in Estellés et al. (2012b), for the diameter interval 0.2 to 14 μ m, the retrieval errors do not exceed 10% in the maxima but could increase up to 35% in the minima.
-Outside this intermediate range the errors increase, rising up to 80-100% or higher for diameters less than 0.2 μ m and greater than 14 μ m (Dubovik et al., 2002).
+Firstly, the maximum diameter extends only to 30 μ m and the tails of the size distributions are constrained to very small values (Hashimoto et al., 2012), and encounter large errors (Dubovik and King, 2000) which are dependent on the particle size.
+As noted in Estellés et al. (2012b), for the diameter interval 0.2 to 14 μ m, the retrieval errors do not exceed 10 % in the maxima but could increase up to 35 % in the minima.
+Outside this intermediate range the errors increase, rising up to 80-100 % or higher for diameters less than 0.2 μ m and greater than 14 μ m (Dubovik et al., 2002).

 Unfortunately the flights during Fennec when large particles were strongly evident did not take place close to AERONET sites, due to the remoteness of the flight locations.
-Ryder et al. (2013b) find that particle sizes are larger close to dust sources in remote locations, and Ryder et al. (2013a) show that giant particles (d>37.5 μ m) are a feature of freshly uplifted dust events, and some long-range transported cases.
-This should act as a caution for using AERONET retrievals as a basis for dust size distributions over the central Sahara, particularly since they only extend to 30 μ m diameter and the tails of the size distributions are constrained to very small values (Hashimoto et al., 2012).
-Further studies will examine aircraft and sun-photometer data from both 25 June 2011 and 18 June 2012, in terms of in-situ aircraft measurements, airborne and ground-based radiation measurements, and using both the AERONET and SKYRAD retrievals for the inversion of sun-photometer radiances.
+Ryder et al. (2013b) find that particle sizes are larger close to dust sources in remote locations, and Ryder et al. (2013a) show that giant particles ($d > 37.5 \mu$ m) are a feature of freshly uplifted dust events, and some longrange transported cases.
+This should be a caution for using AERONET retrievals as a basis for dust size distributions over the central Sahara, particularly since they only extend to 30 μm diameter and the tails of the size distributions are constrained to very small values (Hashimoto et al., 2012).
+Further studies will examine aircraft and sun-photometer data from both 25 June 2011 and 18 June 2012, in terms of in situ aircraft measurements, airborne and ground-based radiation measurements, and using both the AERONET and SKYRAD retrievals for the inversion of sun-photometer radiances.

-4.3 Dust Uplift and Transport
+4.3 Dust uplift and transport

-4.3.1 Dust source areas from Dust Uplift Potential
+4.3.1 Dust source areas from dust uplift potential